Everyone is equal and we should all be treated the same.

 - aged care, hotels or rental properties.

-Victoria is unique in having a positive duty, which creates an opportunity to prevent unlawful behaviour.
+Victoria is unique in having a positive duty to eliminate discrimination, sexual harassment and victimisation as far as possible, which creates an opportunity to prevent unlawful behaviour.
 It helps organisations put a healthy workplace culture in place, just as occupational health and safety laws require employers to take appropriate steps to ensure injuries don’t occur.